HtinLinn11/hexagon/README.md

 ## System Architecture
 The system is designed with several key components:

-- **User Interface (UI)**: Allows users to compose and send emails, triggering the response generation process.
+- **User Interface (UI)**: Allows users to compose and open tickets, triggering the response generation process.
-- **GPT API Engine**: Analyzes incoming emails using Google’s Gemini API and generates a response.
+- **GPT API Engine**: Analyzes opened tickets using Google’s Gemini API and generates a response.
 - **Database**: Stores both original emails and AI-generated responses for reference and analysis.

 ### System Workflow
-1. **User submits email**: The user interacts with the UI to send an email.
+1. **User opens a ticket**: The user interacts with the UI to send a ticket.
 2. **AI generates response**: The email content is forwarded to the GPT API for processing.
 3. **Customer service review**: A human representative reviews and approves or refines the response.
 4. **Email sent**: Once approved, the response is sent to the user and stored in the database for record-keeping.